 Louise Bakker is a stage director across opera, theatre and musicals.
-She is Dutch but London-born, and studied Drama with English at Manchester University.
+She is Dutch and London-born, and studied Drama with English at Manchester University.

-Assistant Directing credits include The Enchanted Island (Peacock Theatre), Jette Parker Young Artist Summer Performance (Royal Opera House), La Descente d'Orphée aux Enfers (Vache Baroque Festival), Margot la Rouge/Le Villi, The Cunning Little Vixen, Kát’a Kabanová (Opera Holland Park), A Midsummer Night's Dream (Royal Academy of Music), The Enchanted Island (British Youth Opera), The School of Jealousy (Bampton Classical Opera), The Braille Legacy (Charing Cross Theatre), National Opera Studio Scenes (Welsh National Opera) and The Color Purple (Cadogan Hall).
+Assistant Directing credits include Così fan tutte, Tamerlano, Falstaff (The Grange Festival), Innocence, Jette Parker Young Artist Summer Performance (Royal Opera House), La Descente d'Orphée aux Enfers (Vache Baroque Festival), Margot la Rouge/Le Villi, The Cunning Little Vixen, Kát’a Kabanová (Opera Holland Park), A Midsummer Night's Dream (Royal Academy of Music), The Enchanted Island (British Youth Opera), The School of Jealousy (Bampton Classical Opera), The Braille Legacy (Charing Cross Theatre), National Opera Studio Scenes (Welsh National Opera) and The Color Purple (Cadogan Hall).

 Roles include: Claudia (Elegies for Angels, Punks and Raging Queens, Charing Cross Theatre 2016); Gretchen (Boeing Boeing, Bridewell Theatre 2014); Lindy (House & Garden, Bridewell Theatre 2012); Miss Julie (Miss Julie, Strindberg/McGuinness, Teatro Technis 2011); Nora (A Doll’s House, Bridewell Theatre 2011); Lorna (Cigarettes & Chocolate, Teatro Technis 2010); Noleta (Sordid Lives, Edinburgh Festival 2009); Martha (The Constant Wife, Bridewell Theatre 2009); Carol (Oleanna, Theatro Technis 2008); Marlow (She Stoops to Conquer, Landor Theatre 2007); Yvonne/Harriet Pawling, Sunday in the Park with George, Manchester University 2007); Marcia (Mouthful of Birds, Manchester University 2007); Bernada Alba (The House of Bernada Alba, Manchester University 2006); Ouisa (Six Degrees of Separation, Edinburgh Festival 2006); Charlotte (Party Time, Manchester University 2006); Marquise de Merteuil (Dangerous Liaisons, Manchester University 2006); Dana (The Sweetest Swing in Baseball, Manchester University 2005 Winner: Best Actress Award); Mrs Higgins (My Fair Lady, Manchester University 2004); Flora (The Turn of the Screw, Teatro Regio, Turin, 1995)